 I do realise there are two opposing views on this, and I can understand that some parents feel it’s not right to ‘trick’ children.
 I agree that this is not ideal; it’s much better if we can convince our kids to eat everything without disguising it.
-In fact I probably held this view myself, prior to having a stubbornly fussy child of my own.
-These days I do recognise that some children are just more difficult to feed than others, for a multitude of reasons.
-And I also understand the disappointment of cooking lovely food for your kids, only to have it rejected, as well as the worry that your child’s developing body may not be receiving the nutrients it requires for proper growth.
+In fact, I probably held this view myself prior to having a stubbornly fussy child of my own.
+These days, I do recognise that some children are just more difficult to feed than others for a multitude of reasons.
+I also understand the disappointment of cooking lovely food for your kids only to have it rejected, as well as the worry that your child’s developing body may not be receiving the nutrients it requires for proper growth.

-Of course it’s key to put the rejected food into another food they enjoy already.
-Start with just a little, to ensure it’s not detected.
+Of course, it’s key to put the rejected food into another food they enjoy already.
+Start with just a little to ensure it’s not detected.
 You can increase the amounts as they get used to the flavour.
 I find it’s especially important to match the texture.
 For this, I find my best friend is a hand-held stick blender.
 My new trick is blending the sauce of casseroles or the mild curries we eat.
-My fussy son, though he now eats a much wider range of foods, still baulks at onion.
+My fussy son, though he now eats a much wider range of foods, still baulks at onions.
 Any onion.
-As the joke goes, he can’t find his school shoes but he can find a millimetre-sized speck of onion in his food.
+As the joke goes, he can’t find his school shoes, but he can find a millimetre-sized speck of onion in his food.
 So I now start a casserole by frying chopped onion, often along with diced carrot or mushroom.
-When the dish is just about cooked I take the meat out of the saucepan, and blend the sauce to super-smooth.
+When the dish is just about cooked, I take the meat out of the saucepan and blend the sauce to super-smooth.
 I add back the meat, along with a selection of chunkier veg he is happy to eat.
 I can’t believe it’s taken me so many years to figure out this trick!